nwg/racket-wiki/SoC-Ideas-2012.md

 ---

+### Data table/frame library ###
+* Summary: Build a library that provides a data tables, like R's [data frames](http://cran.r-project.org/doc/manuals/R-lang.html#Data-frame-objects) or Python's [panda](http://pandas.pydata.org/pandas-docs/stable/index.html) library.
+* Benefits: Fills a gap for Racket in statistical computing.
+Could tie into other tools like the `plot` library.
+* Requirements: Familiarity with numerical/statistical computing (R, Numpy, or other).
+Functional programming experience.
+* Possible mentors:
+* Other:

+---

 ### Bindings to OpenCV ###
 * Summary: Bindings to OpenCV, the cross-platform image-capture and machine-vision toolkit.
 * Benefits: Lets Racket capture and process video streams and still images from webcams etc. Lets Racket perform machine vision tasks.
 Provides ingredients for making engaging teaching projects.